juju/terms-client/README.md

 # terms-client

-When you propose a pr a check tool will run automatically: https://emerald-ci.cmars.tech/job/terms-client-check/
+When you propose a PR juju-bot will run the unit tests for you.

 Once you have an approving review and the check job passes, you may merge the PR.